The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 What actually determines the real cost of an LLM stack in 2026?

 In this comparison, the real cost is a cost shape, not just a token rate.
-Input tokens, output tokens, cached tokens, cache writes, cache storage, batch discounts, long-context repricing, search-grounding fees, hosted retrieval fees, OCR or document parsing charges, and runtime costs can all change the final bill materially.
+Input tokens, output tokens, cached tokens, cache writes, cache storage, batch discounts, long-context repricing, search-grounding fees, hosted retrieval fees, document processing charges, and runtime costs can all change the final bill materially.

 Is headline token price enough to compare providers?

-No. Headline token pricing still matters, but this article argues it is incomplete on its own.
-Search, retrieval, file processing, runtime, and provider-owned state can all matter enough to change which stack is actually cheaper for a real workload.
+No. Headline token pricing still matters, but on its own it is incomplete.
+Search, retrieval, file processing, runtime, and provider-owned state can all change which stack is actually cheaper for a real workload.

 Which providers have the lowest future switching pain?